-Application to the Pacific College BS Completion degree program is self-managed, that is, following the submission of the application form, we request that the student obtain all transcripts and letters of recommendation and complete all writing assignments and then submit a portfolio to Pacific College - New York campus, Admissions Office.
-Please include a note if you are aware that some materials will be arriving under separate cover, i.e., transcripts or recommendation letters.
+Application to the Pacific College BS Completion degree program is self-managed, that is, following the submission of the application form, we request that the student obtain all transcripts and complete all writing assignments and then submit a portfolio to Pacific College - New York campus, Admissions Office.
+Please include a note if you are aware that some materials will be arriving under separate cover, i.e., transcripts.
 The Admissions Office will acknowledge receipt of your Admissions Portfolio and notify you of any missing documents, or that the material is complete and ready for review.

 - Send a completed Application Request Form.

 - Send your Admissions Portfolio when it is complete.
 A completed portfolio contains the following:

 - Application fee

 - One current, full-face, passport-size photo for student file